KermanX/tree-shaker/README.md

     - Analyze the possible runtime values of the variables.
     - Remove the dead code.
 4. Minify the code via `oxc_minifier`.

+## Implementation

+1. `exec_x`: Execute the code.
+  - Expressions: returns the value as entity.
+  - Declarations: register the symbol sources.

+2. `calc_x`: Get entity from symbol source.

+3. `refer_x`: Mark the symbol source as used

+4. `transform_x`: Transform the code.